project-akri/akri-on-krustlet/demo-krustlet.md

 	HOST_IMAGE_ENDPOINT=/var/snap/microk8s/common/run/containerd.sock \
 	./target/release/agent
 ```
-> Note that its important to not run this as `sudo` and make sure Kube Config points to one with `admin` permissions (Krustlet bootstrap file does not work for this).
+> Note that it’s important to not run this as `sudo` and make sure Kube Config points to one with `admin` permissions (Krustlet bootstrap file does not work for this).
 > Also note to apply the crds directory before running the Agent, as it uses them to connect with the Kubernetes node.

 ## Start the gRPC proxy